-The staff of the Federal Energy Regulatory Commission (Commission) prepared a draft environmental impact statement (EIS) for the Delta Lateral Project, proposed by Kern River Gas Transportation Company (Kern River).
+The staff of the Federal Energy Regulatory Commission (Commission) prepared a final environmental impact statement (EIS) for the Delta Lateral Project, proposed by Kern River Gas Transportation Company (Kern River).
 Kern River proposes to construct and operate an approximately 35.8-mile-long, 24-inch-diameter pipeline; a delivery meter station; and appurtenant facilities, all located in Millard County, Utah.
-The U.S. Bureau of Land Management participated as a cooperating agency in the preparation of the draft EIS.
+The U.S. Bureau of Land Management participated as a cooperating agency in the preparation of the final EIS.
 Commission staff conclude that construction and operation of the project would not result in significant environmental impacts, with the exception of climate change impacts, where FERC staff is unable to determine significance.
-Comments on the draft EIS are due to the Commission on or before 5:00 pm Eastern Time on December 27, 2021.